-A scholarship recipient will have their scholarships discontinued if the student transfers outside a curricula within the College of Agriculture at Louisiana State University, resigns from the university, or fails to maintain a minimum 2.50 overall GPA that is required to retain the scholarship.
+A scholarship recipient will have their scholarships discontinued if the student transfers outside a curriculum within the College of Agriculture at Louisiana State University, resigns from the university, or fails to maintain a minimum 2.50 overall GPA that is required to retain the scholarship.

 Evidence of Financial Need

 Majoring in College of Agriculture undergraduate curricula.
-A full listing of the current undergraduate majors can be found at the LSU College of Agriculture website.
+A full listing of the current undergraduate majors can be found at the LSU College of Agriculture.